 Keep driving to your last stop- Athabasca Glacier.
 This glacier is over 3 miles long and is about 700 feet thick!
 You can walk along the trail right up next to the glacier, but cannot walk directly onto it.

-3-Day Banff Itinerary- Day 3: Moraine Lake and Bow River
+Day 3: Moraine Lake & Bow River

-One of the main differences between Moraine Lake and Lake Louise (besides the fact that Moraine Lake is half the size) is the color of the water.
+One of the main differences between Moraine Lake and Lake Louise, besides the fact that Moraine Lake is half the size, is the color of the water.
 While Lake Louise is more of a milky green shade, Moraine Lake is a vibrant blue.